Alex-Tideman/interview-materials/Sass Deep Dive Lesson.md

 **Individually**

-Write a function called marg-it that takes in multiple agruments and sets the margins for a div.
+Write a function called marg-it that takes in multiple arguments and sets the margins for a div.

 [Solution](https://codepen.io/atideman/pen/QKJmaO)